FNNDSC/brain-masking-tool/README.md

 # Automatic Brain Masking

 Deep learning based proyect for the automatic masking of a fetal brain.
-Takes as input either the contents of the images directory or a directory marked with "--target_dir=path_to_dir"
+Takes as input either the contents of the images directory, a directory or a stack of images.

 Currently only a unet based model can be used.
-A mask rcnn model is available but only for use with a GPU, so all relevant maskrcnn parts have been commented out

 It takes as input a path to a directory, and recursivly looks for all .nii files for each file it will save a new mask with the name name_mask.nii on the path of the original image